 Add in the eggs into the mixing bowl, and then add the flour mixture on top.
 Mix on low until combined.

-In a separate bowl, mix together sugar and cinnamon.
+To make the topping: In a small dish mix together sugar and cinnamon.

 Store in an airtight container for up to 7 days.